2024 North Carolina Supreme Court election: State court proceedings

 Riggs and the State Board appealed to the state Supreme Court.
-The high Court unanimously overturned the Court of Appeals decision to throw out the vast majority of challenged ballots, noting that voters who had missing information was the result of clerical errors and not the fault of the voters.
-However, the Court affirmed the Court of Appeals decision in relation to the absentee ballots from military and overseas voters lacking photo ID and "Never residents" by a 4–2 vote.
-The Court modified the cure process outlined by the Court of Appeals for military and overseas voters, extending it to 30 days.
+For (1) incomplete voter registration, the high court unanimously overturned the Court of Appeals’ decision.
+The court reasoned that voters should not be penalized for clerical errors made by election officials; thus, the votes should be counted.
+On issue (2), photo identification for military and overseas voters, the Supreme Court by a 4-2 vote affirmed the Court of Appeals decision to cure these votes.
+However, the Supreme Court extended the cure process deadline to 30 days after notice was sent for those alleged votes.
+Lastly, the Supreme Court affirmed the lower court's decision for (3) never residents as well by a 4–2 vote.
+Subsequently, the Court ordered the 266 alleged never-resident votes be thrown out.
 Justice Anita Earls vehemently dissented, characterizing the majority's decision as "stealing the election" and a "bloodless coup".
 Justice Richard Dietz also dissented, proclaiming the majority should have "embrace[d] the universally accepted principle that courts cannot change election outcomes by retroactively rewriting the law."
 In addition, Justice Dietz criticized the majority decision as incentivizing future losing candidates to challenge their election results.